nawshad/DI/CodingConvention.md

   - All the sub-classes will inherit the basic functions from the base class but do specific stuffs as needed.

-### Naming Conventions
+### Naming Conventions:
-- Class name will be CapsLocked
+- Class names will be CapsLocked
-- Object name will be objectNamed
+- Object names will be objectNamed
-- variable names will be lowercase_and_underscored
+- Variable names will be lowercase_and_underscored
 - single word string will be in '' but multi-words will be in ""
 - Follow README.md under each directory to get the idea what is expected in those directories
 - 'lab' folder under each directory is used to try new things before applying those
-- 'outdated' folder will contain obsolete code for reference
+- 'outdated' folder will contain obsolete code for future reference, just replace with recent ones!
 - README.md under root will be used as the starting point to navigate different areas in the project and high level project overview.
 - file names under each folder must be all lowercase_and_underscored.